FREQUENTLY ASKED QUESTIONS

 Q: How do I apply?

-Bring your vehicle registration (original, no photocopies) and proof of residency when applying for your permit.
+If you are applying in person, bring your vehicle registration (original, no photocopies), driver’s license, and proof of residency when applying for your permit.
 Acceptable forms of proof include a drivers license, mortgage, rental agreement and utility bill.
 Permits may be purchased at the following locations:

 - Traffic Engineering (700 Allens Ave), Monday through Friday from 8:30 a.m. to 4:15 p.m.
 During the months of July and August the hours are 8:30 a.m. to 3:30 p.m.
 This location accepts the following payment methods: money orders, checks and credit cards.